microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (Node).md

     _Opening the resource group_

-1. Click the namespace whose name you specified in Step 3.
+1. Wait until "Deploying" changes to "Succeeded."
+Then click the namespace whose name you specified in Step 3.

+	> Click the browser's **Refresh** button occasionally to update the deployment status.
+Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Opening the namespace](Images/open-namespace.png)